naveenit2017/k8s/README.md

 #Kubectl to communicate through commandline to K8s cluster
 Deploying first Application :
 -----------------------------
-#minikube start(By default Docker driver will use to create the K8S cluster.
+#minikube start(By default Docker driver will use to create the K8S cluster)
 #Minikube -->single node k8s cluster with one Master and slave node.
 #kubectl get nodes (here we come to know the cluster information)